« Get additional answers from Garmin

 What are some general guidelines when creating Garmin Custom Maps?

-Certain guidelines need to be followed to insure Garmin Custom Maps will display on the device.
+Certain guidelines need to be followed to ensure Garmin Custom Maps will display on the device.
 Some guidelines to remember when creating Garmin Custom Maps are:

-- More than one jpeg can preside in a kmz file.
+- More than one jpeg can be in a kmz file.